FailAcademy/learning/adp-london/_slides/week-05/02-collections-accounts.md

 Meteor can create a default to-do on start-up if none exist.

-To do that, `imports/server/fixtures.js` and import it into `imports/server/index.js`.
+Create `imports/server/fixtures.js` and import it into `imports/server/index.js`.
 Add this code to `fixtures.js`:

 ```js
 import { Meteor } from 'meteor/meteor';